Access to Success:

 The new study will build on the recently completed Accommodations Training Technology (ATT) project that White and Summers conducted at three universities, including the University of Kansas, Kansas State University and Haskell Indian Nations University.

 Pilot testing of the ATT, which included an online course, showed that its components can be used to teach students with disabilities self-advocacy skills to request ADA accommodations, such as extended test times and the use of note-takers.
-A free version of that online course is available to all.

 “Community colleges can provide an ideal partnership for this research because they have higher rates of students with disabilities and limited resources available to support those students,” explained White.
 “We intend to investigate whether acquisition of these skills results in more successful long-term outcomes, including higher academic scores and completion of coursework.”